 CRIMEDIM is using its experience in prehospital care and emergency medicine to train local nurses and drivers who will equip the 200 ambulances of the National Emergency Medical Service (NEMS).

-CRIMEDIM is now represented in Sierra Leone by the Training Manager Federico Merlo who works by distance with Luca Ragazzoni (CRIMEDIM project lead) and Simone Pulvirenti who coordinate the deployment of several CRIMEDIM trainers from all over the world.
+CRIMEDIM is present through a delegation in Sierra Leone supported by the team at our headquarters in Novara, jointly coordinating the selection and deployment of several CRIMEDIM trainers from all over the world.